plone/plone.app.blocks/README.txt

 and a ``.xsl`` suffix to the style sheet to aid caching and file type recognition.

-See ``rendering.txt`` for detailed examples of how the processing is applied.
+See ``rendering.txt`` for detailed examples of how the processing is applied, and ``esi.txt`` for details about how Edge Side Includes can be supported.